isaacs/minipass/README.md

 There are several things that make Minipass streams different from (and in some ways superior to) Node.js core streams.

+Please read these caveats if you are familiar with noode-core streams and intend to use Minipass streams in your programs.

 ### Timing

 Minipass streams are designed to support synchronous use-cases.
 Thus, data